zy-gdou/rotating-tank-experiment/README.md

 One example of the simulation results (relative vorticity normalized by the Coriolis parameter) is shown in the [![video]()](https://youtu.be/C0-KzsiVW-g)

 # Double-Fourier theory
 'bplume_slantwall_unrotate_lab.m' formulated the Double-Fourier(linear) theory.
 This theory is used to decompose the total wave field into the incidental and the reflected ones in a rectangular domain (a Cartesian coordinate system).
-This theoy is used to show the formation of the meanders at the flanks of the beta-plume caused by the reflected Rossby waves.
+It shows that the formation of the meanders at the flanks of the beta-plume caused by the reflected Rossby waves.